 A word from our sponsor

-Need seasoned editorial help with your Satanic verses, vernacular eloquence, or whatever-it-is-in-progress?
+Need seasoned editorial help with your euphony, consonance, assonance, or whatever-it-is-in-progress?
 A sounding board for a project that’s still just a gleam in your eye?
 Coaching to take your writing to the next level?
 I’d love to help you realize your vision.
 Visit my editorial and coaching site.
+And sign up for my mailing list to get friends-only links to free versions of my paywalled content, alerts to my bylines and books, and announcements of my online and in-person lectures.